I never expected to celebrate my 50th birthday by writing a thank-you letter to a bagel shop.

 So I decided to write one thank-you letter each week, for fifty weeks, to someone who had helped, shaped, or inspired me in the five decades prior.
 In each letter, I would tell the recipient how exactly they had impacted my life, which meant sifting through so many memories and connecting them to present-day circumstances.
 It would be an object lesson in perspective.

-Of course, the first names on my list were obvious choices: my parents, siblings, close family and friends.
+Of course, the first names on my list were obvious choices: my parents, siblings, close family, and friends.
 But as the year passed, my gratitude “muscle” got stronger, and I realized that there were people outside my current circle who had an outsize impact on my life.
 I added their names to my list of letters.
 The doctors and nurses who had cared for my family members throughout the years, the teacher who kindled my love of writing, the author whose works I reread every year: all of them contributed to the person I was at almost-fifty.

 About halfway through the project, I realized: I don’t need to actually SEND all the letters, do I?
 By then the jolt of joy that came with putting down onto a page all the ways someone had impacted my life in a positive way was a familiar sensation.
 If it never went any further than that, so what?
-Spoiler Alert: There are no Thank-You Letter Police.
+Spoiler Alert: There is no Thank-You Letter Police.
 No one is going to march you to the mailbox and make you drop a letter into it.

 And suddenly the playing field for finding reasons to be grateful stretched even further.

-What about the ex-boyfriend who didn’t work out for the long term but, while I was living in his native country, was a font of information about things like taxes and work permits?
+What about the ex-boyfriend who didn’t work out for the long term, but while I was living in his native country was a font of information about things like taxes and work permits?
 I never would have lived abroad for as long as I did without his support, and without living abroad that long, maybe I wouldn’t have gotten into the international business program where I met the man I’d eventually marry.
 In the letter I didn’t send the ex-boyfriend, I thanked him for all of that, and more.

-Or how about the lousy boss whose management skills were so reprehensible that I ended up reluctantly job-hunting, and found the international marketing job of my dreams?
+Or how about the lousy boss whose management skills were so reprehensible that I ended up reluctantly job-hunting and found the international marketing job of my dreams?
 Had that boss been less psychotic, I probably would have stuck around and missed out on the new opportunity that allowed me to circumnavigate the globe a few times.
 That unsent letter was a thank-you for the push I needed to look for the right job at the right time.

 Looking back at relationships that no longer existed, with an eye toward identifying the good that came out of them, was also a profound way to foster self-forgiveness.
 Yes, maybe I shouldn’t have taken the lousy job in the first place; I had beat myself up over the years at how long I clung to it, berated myself at the obvious signs of dysfunction I had missed in the interview process.